Managing backups in Yandex MPP Analytics for PostgreSQL

 -

-Optionally, select groups of dedicated hosts to place master hosts or segment hosts on the dedicated hosts.
-You can assign groups to one or both of the two types of Greenplum® hosts.
+Optionally, select groups of dedicated hosts to place master hosts or segment hosts on dedicated hosts.
+You can assign groups to one of the two Greenplum® host types or to both of them at once.

 You must first create a group of dedicated hosts in Yandex Compute Cloud.